Soviet cruiser Admiral Isachenkov: 1970s

 On 5 December, Admiral Isachenkov entered service with the Northern Fleet, and on 5 March the following year hosted the Minister of Defence, Marshal of the Soviet Union Andrei Grechko.
 Between 3 and 21 April, the vessel then acted as a flagship during the open ocean exercise Okean-75 under his leadership.
 This was then followed by service off the coast of Norway between 15 September and 22 November, including tracking the United States Navy aircraft carrier USS Independence.
 The ship's helicopter also approached the aircraft carrier HMS Ark Royal of the Royal Navy, flying close to the bow to take photographs of the aircraft on the flight deck.
 The vessel proved suited to the role of monitoring NATO vessels.
 Almost a year later, between August and October 1976, the ship once again observed NATO aircraft carriers, this time USS John F. Kennedy as well as Ark Royal, alongside sister ship Marshal Timoshenko.

 Between August and October 1977, the ship was part of an experiment to find a form of emergency underwater acoustic communication through detonating bombs in code, using the MG-35 Shtil.
 Although the trial was a success, the signals were very distorted due to the unreliability of the explosions.
 Admiral Isachenkov finished the year as an escort to the new Project 1143 Krechyet (NATO reporting name 'Kiev' class) aircraft carrier Kiev.
 Joining the new capital ship on 20 December, the flotilla took to the Atlantic Ocean and, off the coast of Cape Finisterre on 7 January, met the Project 1134B Berkut B (NATO reporting name 'Kara' class) ship Kerch which then took on the escort role.
 Admiral Isachenkov then continued to serve in the North Atlantic until 12 April.
-After a scheduled repair, the vessel rejoined Kiev and Marshal Timoshenko to serve as a military taskforce, entering the Mediterranean Sea on 12 June 1979.
+After a scheduled repair, the vessel rejoined Kiev and Marshal Timoshenko to serve as a military task force, entering the Mediterranean Sea on 12 June 1979.